 Another one of my favorite traditions revolves around ornaments.
 I love pretty styled Christmas trees that you see on Pinterest or in magazines.
 But, I equally love trees full of sentimental ornaments, though they may not look quite as “pretty”.

-Since we just have the one tree now, I love loading it to the brim with tons of ornaments.
-My aunt (also my godmother), bought be an ornament every year for Christmas.
+Since we just have one tree now, I love loading it to the brim with tons of ornaments.
+My aunt (also my godmother), bought me an ornament every year for Christmas.
 When I moved out, my mom gave me all the ornaments and I love looking at each one of them and remembering the year.